mswierq/auction_house/README.md

 ### Limitations and requirements

-- Putting an item into an auction charges the seller a fee equals to `1` which is deduced from the final price paid by the buyer.
-If there is no enough funds and an item won't be sold, then a debit occurs.
+- Putting an item into an auction charges the seller a fee equals to `1`, which is deducted instantly.
+If a user doesn't have funds to put an item into an auction it will fail.
 - When a user bids an item, the bid amount is deducted automatically from user's funds.
 If a user is outbid, funds come back to its account.
 - User can't bind if it doesn't have enough funds.
 - User can store more than one item with the same name.